-The Kentucky Derby day will be televised on NBC TV from 2:30 pm ET and the main event for the 2020 Kentucky Derby will start traditionally 6:30 pm ET on Saturday, September 5
+The Kentucky Derby day will be televised on NBCSN TV from 12:30-2:30 pm ET and the Kentucky Derby post time is traditionally set to fix at 6:57 pm ET on Saturday, May 4, 2024.

 First, make sure you secure your tickets well in advance and get your race-day attire ready.
 Formal clothing is traditional for the stands and VIP areas.
 Tradition dictates beautiful hats and red-carpet style fashion for the ladies and suits and ties for the gents.

-The derby day will be broadcast on NBCSN and main rare on NBC TV channel.
+The derby day will be broadcast on NBCSN and final showdown will be streamed on NBC TV channel.

 A mix of country club casual, with a dash of Blue Grass style charm, is also appropriate.
 Dress for the infield areas is a bit more casual as the area is known as the gathering place for “party-goers” during the day.
 If you’re worried, the Kentucky Derby website has a section dedicated to fashion!